-Controversy has ensued around the Petro cryptocurrency from inside and outside Venezuela, with critics claiming that Petro isn’t actually a cryptocurrency.
-Opposition leaders have described Petro as an “illegal debt issuance that circumvents Venezuela’s majority-opposition legislature,” according to Reuters.
+Controversy has ensued around the petro cryptocurrency from inside and outside Venezuela, with critics claiming that the petro isn’t actually a cryptocurrency.
+Opposition leaders have described the petro as an “illegal debt issuance that circumvents Venezuela’s majority-opposition legislature,” according to Reuters.

-The Guardian reported that lawmaker Jorge Millan said that Petro “is not a cryptocurrency” but rather a “forward sale of Venezuelan oil.”
+The Guardian reported that lawmaker Jorge Millan said that the petro “is not a cryptocurrency” but rather a “forward sale of Venezuelan oil.”

 “You have to be really naive to believe the government has in fact sold any petros because the blockchain shows all 100 million petros are still controlled by one address,” software designer Alejandro Machado told Florida’s WLRN Public Radio.
 WLRN noted that this address belongs to the Venezuelan government.

-It’s been noted that Petro also contradicts the very core of cryptocurrencies— decentralization— due to its attachment to the Venezuelan government; instead, it’s more of a digital token under government control that claims to be backed by oil.
+It’s been noted that the petro also contradicts the very core of cryptocurrencies— decentralization— due to its attachment to the Venezuelan government; instead, it’s more of a digital token under government control that claims to be backed by oil.

 As Ars Technica reported: